BLEnD-Vis: Benchmarking Multimodal Cultural Understanding in Vision Language Models: Related Works

 \subsection{Cultural Knowledge Benchmarks}

 Recent benchmarks assess cultural knowledge in LLMs through textual recall or alignment.
-BLEnD \citep{NEURIPS2024_8eb88844} captures everyday knowledge across regions and languages; CultureLLM \citep{NEURIPS2024_9a16935b}, CulturePark \citep{NEURIPS2024_77f089cd}, and \textbf{CDEval} \citep{wangCDEvalBenchmarkMeasuring2024} measure alignment with cultural dimensions.
+BLEnD \citep{NEURIPS2024_8eb88844} captures everyday knowledge across regions and languages; CultureLLM \citep{NEURIPS2024_9a16935b}, CulturePark \citep{NEURIPS2024_77f089cd}, and CDEval \citep{wangCDEvalBenchmarkMeasuring2024} measure alignment with cultural dimensions.
 SeaEval \citep{wangSeaEvalMultilingualFoundation2024} and MAPS \citep{liuAreMultilingualLLMs2024} extend this to multilingual or proverb-based reasoning.
-While these benchmarks assess knowledge presence, they do not evaluate robustness to rephrasing or modality shifts.
+Palm \cite{alwajihPalmCulturallyInclusive2025} provides a culturally inclusive dataset but focuses on Arabic LLMs and textual modalities.
+RAVENEA \cite{liRAVENEABenchmarkMultimodal2025} introduces a multimodal benchmark but prioritises Retrieval-Augmented Generation (RAG).
+While these benchmarks focus on cultural knowledge, they do not evaluate robustness to rephrasing or modality shifts.
 In contrast, \textbf{\texttt{BLEnD-Vis}} probes the robustness of cultural understanding through controlled textual rephrasing and image grounding, offering deeper diagnostic insights.